-A woman arriving on an international flight to Los Angeles International Airport wears a mask on the first day of health screenings for coronavirus of travelers from Wuhan, China, on Jan.
-18, 2020.
+A woman arriving on an international flight to Los Angeles International Airport wears a mask on the first day of health screenings for coronavirus of travelers from Wuhan, China, in January 2020.
 (Photo: David McNew/Getty Images)

 Around the world, airports have tightened screenings of travelers coming from China.
-In the U.S., the CDC announced enhanced health screenings at five airports that receive most of the travelers from Wuhan: San Francisco (SFO), New York (JFK), Los Angeles (LAX), Chicago (ORD) and Atlanta (ATL) airports.
+In the U.S., the CDC originally announced enhanced health screenings at five airports that receive most of the travelers from Wuhan, but announced on Jan.
+28 that they would expand screenings to 20 airports that receive many passengers from China.

 Social media is full of images of people standing in long lines to buy face masks, Reuters reports, with some vendors limiting sales as demand surges.
 In Shanghai, city officials warned that they would punish those who hoard masks that could help prevent the illness from spreading.

-Wuhan has shut down public transportation, canceling planes and trains, as well as temporarily suspending bus, subway and ferry service in order to attempt to curb the spread of the epidemic, The New York Times reports.
-Travel restrictions are also in place in 12 cities in central China’s Hubei province, according to the AP.
+Wuhan has shut down public transportation, canceling planes and trains, as well as temporarily suspending bus, subway and ferry service to attempt to curb the spread of the epidemic, The New York Times reports.
+Travel restrictions and partial lockdowns are also in place in at least 15 cities, affecting almost 60 million people, according to CNN.

 Part of the Great Wall, Shanghai Disneyland and Beijing's Forbidden City are many other places have been closed indefinitely.